Muhammad Muhsin

 flyovers, cloverleaf junctions, etc.)

-India, is not listed among the advanced states of the country in terms of
+For example, Punjab, the state I live in, India, is not listed among the advanced states of the country in terms of infrastructure and so on, like the capital, New Delhi; Gujarat (Ahmadabad), Karnataka (Bangalore), Maharashtra (Mumbai), etc. However, flyovers, even

 their traffic control system.

-I am not criticizing Lado’s detractors or
+I am not criticising Lado’s detractors or

 Kwankwaso’s supporters; not at all.
 I am just trying to expose the kind of